BLCM/OpenBLCMM/README-hexedits.md

 Offline-Only Mode
 =================

 This hexedit currently only exists for BL2 on Linux.

+### BL2 (Linux)

 At the address `0x00B3B988`, you should find this pattern:

     E8 E9 0C 5A FF